Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-     From our linear regression model, the r-squared value is 0.7149, which means that roughly 71% of the variablilty of our dependent variable (mpg predictions) is explained        using this linear model.
+     From our linear regression model, the r-squared value is 0.7149, which means that roughly 71% of the variablilty of our dependent variable (mpg predictions) is explained        using this linear model and providing evidence of a strong correlation.